 After letting all the water drain from the gnocchi, I place them in a bowl and continue putting 3 handfuls of uncooked gnocchi in the water until they are all cooked.

-All done and ready for some gravy, sauce, oil and garlic or just plain old butter.
-This time around I ladled some vodka pasta sauce on them.
+All done and ready for some gravy, sauce, oil and garlic or just plain butter.
+When I first published this, I used some vodka pasta sauce on them.
 Yum.

 Doesn’t that look delish?
 It was!